-The Mohans offer their teachings in India and internationally under the banner of Svastha Yoga & Ayurveda which advocates an integrated approach using yoga and Ayurveda to achieve the state of Svastha - the state of complete health and balance.
+The Mohans advocate an integrated approach using yoga and Ayurveda to achieve the state of Svastha - the state of complete health and balance.

 A.G.
 Mohan was a personal student of Sri T. Krishnamacharya from 1971 to 1989.
 He was also the convener of Sri Krishnamacharya’s centenary celebrations in 1988.
 He is the author of Yoga for Body, Breath, and Mind (1993) and the co-author, along with his wife, son and daughter, of Yoga Therapy (2004).

 He has translated the Yoga Yajnavalkya, one of the most important classical texts on yoga.
 The details of his study are described by Sri Krishnamacharya himself in his personal foreword to Mohan’s book Yoga for Body, Breath, and Mind.